nf-core/funcscan/docs/usage.md

 python3 ampcombi_download.py
 ```

-IN addition to [DRAMP](http://dramp.cpu-bioinfor.org/), two more reference databases can be used to classify the recovered AMPs in the AMP workflow; [APD](https://aps.unmc.edu/) and [UniRef100](https://academic.oup.com/bioinformatics/article/23/10/1282/197795).
+In addition to [DRAMP](http://dramp.cpu-bioinfor.org/), two more reference databases can be used to classify the recovered AMPs in the AMP workflow; [APD](https://aps.unmc.edu/) and [UniRef100](https://academic.oup.com/bioinformatics/article/23/10/1282/197795).
 Only one database can be used at a time using `--amp_ampcombi_db database_name`.

 However, the user can also supply their own custom AMP database by following the guidelines in [AMPcombi](https://ampcombi.readthedocs.io/en/main/).
 This can then be passed to the pipeline with: